renolteng/NemCommunityClient/README.md

 Running NCC Locally
 -------------------

 In order to run the client with full functionality, a NEM Infrastructure Server (NIS) instance should be running on the local machine.

 The NCC client can be started by running the org.nem.deploy.CommonStarter class.

-For debugging purposes, it is recommended to turn off WebStart functionality by setting nem.isWebStart to false in the config.properties file.
+The monitor programm is started via org.nem.monitor.NemMonitor

 NCC REST API
 ------------